Starting a business in Texas

 If you want a corporation, you file Texas Certificate of Formation:

-The Texas Certificate of Formation cost $300 with the Texas Secretary of State.
+The Texas Certificate of Formation for a corporation costs $300 with the Texas Secretary of State.

 We custom draft your Texas Certificate of Formation when you hire Northwest to start your Texas business.
 The basic requirements of Texas corporations are: